Thermal energy storage: Salt hydrate technology

 One example of an experimental storage system based on chemical reaction energy is the salt hydrate technology.
 The system uses the reaction energy created when salts are hydrated or dehydrated.
 It works by storing heat in a container containing 50% sodium hydroxide (NaOH) solution.
 Heat (e.g. from using a solar collector) is stored by evaporating the water in an endothermic reaction.
 When water is added again, heat is released in an exothermic reaction at 50 °C (120 °F).
 Current systems operate at 60% efficiency.
 The system is especially advantageous for seasonal thermal energy storage, because the dried salt can be stored at room temperature for prolonged times, without energy loss.
 The containers with the dehydrated salt can even be transported to a different location.
 The system has a higher energy density than heat stored in water and the capacity of the system can be designed to store energy from a few months to years.

 In 2013 the Dutch technology developer TNO presented the results of the MERITS project to store heat in a salt container.
 The heat, which can be derived from a solar collector on a rooftop, expels the water contained in the salt.
 When the water is added again, the heat is released, with almost no energy losses.
 A container with a few cubic meters of salt could store enough of this thermochemical energy to heat a house throughout the winter.
 In a temperate climate like that of the Netherlands, an average low-energy household requires about 6.7 GJ/winter.
 To store this energy in water (at a temperature difference of 70 °C), 23 m3 insulated water storage would be needed, exceeding the storage abilities of most households.
 Using salt hydrate technology with a storage density of about 1 GJ/m3, 4–8 m3 could be sufficient.

 As of 2016, researchers in several countries are conducting experiments to determine the best type of salt, or salt mixture.
-Low pressure within the container seems favourable for the energy transport.
+Low pressure within the container seems favorable for the energy transport.
 Especially promising are organic salts, so called ionic liquids.
-Compared to lithium halide based sorbents they are less problematic in terms of limited global resources, and compared to most other halides and sodium hydroxide (NaOH) they are less corrosive and not negatively affected by CO2 contaminations.
+Compared to lithium halide-based sorbents they are less problematic in terms of limited global resources and compared to most other halides and sodium hydroxide (NaOH) they are less corrosive and not negatively affected by CO2 contaminations.

+Even though salts have several benefits, salt hydrate technology also has many downsides.
+This is because even though the use of organic salts and ionic liquids show potential in long term stability and cost effectiveness in large scale applications, the corrosive nature of the salts used, like potassium chloride, demand the use of specific and costly corrosion resistant materials.
+Salts also crystallize during the hydration and dehydration phases, which reduces their reactivity and eventually the entire system, this is yet another disadvantage of theirs.
+This technology is still undergoing further evaluation in order to be used more widely.